 “I was an athlete growing up,” Legge explains, and running came naturally.
 While playing T-ball, she “just wanted to keep running the bases.
 I always moved at a fast pace,” she says.
 Hurdling grabbed her attention and soon she was fine tuning her sprinting and leaping techniques.
 Running track in college while focusing on academics and working part-time necessitated careful and concerted time management, lest one or all three responsibilities fall by the wayside.
 With running, she says, she could mitigate stress while on the track.
 She also found crucial support from teammates, some of whom became lifelong friends.

-Academically, Legge had initially been interested in becoming a teacher.
+Academically, Legge had initially be interested in becoming a teacher.
 But a visual communication and photography elective course taken senior year of high school changed her mind.

 “I was fascinated” with the act of artistically relaying information and telling a story, she says.
 “I’m a perfectionist, and I found that I could make things even more perfect” with visual design elements and software.